-Lincoln-Lancaster County Emergency Management is responsible for facilitating the continuation of normal government in time of disaster or major emergency.
-It coordinates county, city, private sector and volunteer services to enable continuity of operations county wide.
+Lincoln-Lancaster County Emergency Management is responsible for facilitating the continuation of government operations in times of disaster or major emergency.
+It coordinates county, city, private sector and volunteer services to facilitate and enable continuity of operations countywide.

 The agency fosters the development and testing of plans for: